Also see: Women in American History.

-Deborah Sampson Gannett (1760-1827) – She signed up for the 4th Massachusetts Regiment under an assumed male name, becoming the first woman to enlist as a soldier in the American army.
-After being wounded nineteen months later, she received an honorable medical discharge and, later, a military pension.
-See Article HERE.
+Deborah Sampson Gannett (1760-1827) – She signed up for the 4th Massachusetts Regiment under an assumed male name, becoming the first woman to enlist in the American army.
+After being wounded 19 months later, she received an honorable medical discharge and a military pension.

 Emma Goldman (1869-1940) An outspoken feminist, pacifist, and lecturer, Goldman founded Mother Earth newspaper and was noted for her radicalism in aiding the world’s oppressed.

-Pearl Hart, aka: Pearl Bywater, Pearl Taylor, Mrs. L.P.
+Pearl Hart, aka Pearl Bywater, Pearl Taylor, Mrs. L.P.
 Keele (1871-19??) – Born as Pearl Taylor of French descent in Lindsay, Ontario, Canada, this petite and attractive young girl would grow up to become one of the only female stagecoach robbers in the American West.
-See Article HERE.

 Anne Hutchinson (1591-1643) Early champion of religious liberty and free speech, this midwife was put on trial in 1637 for her outspoken views.
 The Massachusetts General Court found her guilty of sedition and banished her from the Colony.

-Zerelda “Zee” Mimms James (1845-1900) – Zee was Jesse James first cousin, but this did not stop the pair from courting.
-The couple was engaged for nine years while the James-Younger Gang was in full swing, before they finally married on April 24, 1874.
-See Article HERE.
+Zerelda “Zee” Mimms James (1845-1900) – Zee was Jesse James’ first cousin, but this did not stop the pair from courting.
+The couple was engaged for nine years while the James-Younger Gang was in full swing before they married on April 24, 1874.

-“Mother” Mary Harris Jones (1830-1930) – Labor organizer who championed the cause of social justice and devoted herself to the struggle against the poors’ hours, pay and working conditions of railroad, textile and mine workers.
+“Mother” Mary Harris Jones (1830-1930) – Labor organizer who championed the cause of social justice and devoted herself to the struggle against the poors hours, pay, and working conditions of the railroad, textile, and mine workers.

-Helen Keller (1880-1968) – Triumphing over an early childhood illness which left her blind and deaf, she went on to graduate with honors from Radcliffe College and become a world famous lecturer, author, and advocate of rights for people with disabilities.
+Helen Keller (1880-1968) – Triumphing over an early childhood illness that left her blind and deaf, she graduated with honors from Radcliffe College.
+She became a world-famous lecturer, author, and advocate of rights for people with disabilities.

-Lillie Langtry, aka: Emilie Charlotte Le Breton (1853-1929) – One of the most famous actresses of the 19th century.
-See Article HERE.
+Lillie Langtry, aka Emilie Charlotte Le Breton (1853-1929) – One of the most famous actresses of the 19th century.

 Marie LaVeau (1796?-1863?) – African-American Voodoo Queen of New Orleans and famous herbalist.